unbit/spockfs/README.md

 Methods specifications
 ======================

-The following table (maps 1:1 with POSIX) will be useful when building mode/flag headers:
+The following tables (maps 1:1 with POSIX) will be useful when building headers:

+"mode" flags

 |POSIX|int|hex|oct|
 |-----|---|---|---|